Halls Head suburb profile

 Halls Head demographics

-Family life is a significant aspect of Halls Head, with 39.4% of families being couples with children and 44.5% being couples without children.
+Family life is a significant aspect of Halls Head, with 39.4% of households being couple families with children and 44.5% being couple families without children.
 The presence of one-parent families, making up 15.5% of the community, adds to the suburb's diverse family structure.
-The median total household income of $1,686 per week supports a comfortable lifestyle, allowing residents to enjoy the amenities and natural beauty that Halls Head has to offer.
+The median total household income of $1,686 per week supports a comfortable lifestyle, allowing residents to enjoy the amenities and natural attractions that Halls Head has to offer.

 Halls Head infrastructure, key developments and investment opportunities